agblogger/agblogger.github.io/analytics.md

 2. Enable **Show views on posts**

 When enabled, each published post displays its visitor count.
 Drafts and unpublished posts never expose counts.

 ---

-## CSV export

-From the dashboard, click **Export CSV** to download your raw analytics data.
-The export runs asynchronously — the button shows progress and lets you download the file once it's ready.

----